antonis-papaioannou/iostat-reporter/README.md

 ## Usage
-Usage: ./iostat_reporter.sh
+Usage: ./iostat_reporter.sh <br>
-    -h          Print this help message.
+    -h          Print this help message. <br>
     -m          Monitor mode.
 Collects io statistics using iostat extended mode.
-Use -d option to select the disk device to monitor.
+Use -d option to select the disk device to monitor. <br>
     -d disk     The disk device to monitor.
-Required in monitor mode.
+Required in monitor mode. <br>
     -o output   The output file to log iostat metrics when in monitor mode.
+Default iostat.log <br>
-Default iostat.log -i interval Specifies the amount of time in seconds between each report.
+    -i interval Specifies the amount of time in seconds between each report.
 Used in monior mode.
-Default 2 seconds -p file     Generate graphical report based on collected iostat data and logged in file.
+Default 2 seconds <br>
+    -p file     Generate graphical report based on collected iostat data and logged in file.
 The format of the file requires data and time at the begginning of each line.
-The tool will create a folder containing and html with the report.
+The tool will create a folder containing and html with the report. <br>